 Castin Crafts Opaque Pigments

 Nunn Design Bezels

 Steps for Preparing Your Nunn Design Bezels:

 Step 1.
 The Nunn Design Findings are oxidized to provide an aged look to the precious metal plating.
-The oxidization, when it comes into contact with the mixed Nunn Design Resin could change the color of the resin.
+The oxidation, when it comes into contact with the mixed Nunn Design Resin could change the color of the resin.
 To avoid this, clean the findings thoroughly prior to applying the resin.
-Get the tip of a Q-Tip wet with rubbing alcohol and clean away any of the blackened oxidization on all the surfaces of the bezel.
+Get the tip of a Q-Tip wet with rubbing alcohol and clean away any of the blackened oxidation on all the surfaces of the bezel.

 Mixing Nunn Design Resin:

 Step 2.
 Read the resin instructions for safety concerns regarding the Nunn Design Resin.

 When I work with resin, I always:

 - Place a large plastic bag over my work surface and tape it down.

 - Make sure I have ventilation in my workroom.